julianchurchill/text-adventure-js/README.md

   - Should return items for current location when sending an items changed event
   - Should return available actions when sending an actions changed event
 - Model
+  - Sends a changed event for description, exits, items and actions on set current location
+  - Sends a changed event for description, exits, items and actions on exit triggered
   - Should return description, exits, items and actions for current location
   - On exit triggered change the current location to the new location